September 24, 2021

-This project will restore beach, dune, and marsh habitat within the Terrebonne Basin barrier shoreline system with restoration work on West Belle Headland, Timbalier Island, and Trinity-East Island.
-The project will create and/or nourish approximately 1,100 acres of marsh, dune and beach using approximately 9.2 million cubic yards of sediment.
-This includes restoration of seven miles of beach.
+This project restored beach, dune, and marsh habitat within the Terrebonne Basin barrier shoreline system with restoration work on West Belle Headland, Timbalier Island, and Trinity-East Island.
+The project created and/or nourished approximately 1,257 acres of marsh, dune and beach using approximately 9.2 million cubic yards of sediment.
+This includes restoration of over seven miles of shoreline.
 Sand will be dredged from an area commonly known as Ship Shoal through a lease agreement with the Bureau of Ocean Energy Management (BOEM).
 The project is funded through the National Fish and Wildlife Foundation (NFWF).

 6.14.19 BOEM Press Release

 #GreatNews?
 Today we joined @LouisianaGov, @TannerDMagee, @JZeeRep and Terrebonne Parish officials to announce Louisiana’s latest Barrier Island project, a $160M project to restore and nourish two barrier islands & one headland on the southern perimeter of the Terrebonne Basin. pic.twitter.com/NcdGGtMJAb

 — LouisianaCPRA (@LouisianaCPRA) September 13, 2019